 The Olympus OM-D E-M5 Mark III's sensor will still be a Micro Four Thirds one, then, but how many megapixels will it boast?
 We’ve heard rumblings for years that the smaller sensor probably maxes out at 24MP, though no one has yet achieved that (the OM-D E-M1 Mark II and E-M1X bear the same 20.4MP sensor, while Panasonic offers a 20.3MP alternative inside the GH5, G9 and GX8 models).

 Read more: Panasonic G9 review

-The GH5S came to the party this year bearing a humble (even by Micro Four Thirds terms) 10.2MP sensor.
+The GH5S came to the party bearing a humble (even by Micro Four Thirds standards) 10.2MP sensor.
 Of course, Panasonic did this for a specific reason: the GH5S, as a specialist video-oriented camera, sacrificed pixel count for larger photo sites, resulting in dramatically improved low-light performance at the expense of photographic resolution.

 We don’t expect Olympus to do anything quite so dramatic.
 The company has stated that it’s dedicated to the stills market, so there’s no chance of the OM-D E-M5 Mark III becoming the 'video OM-D'.
 Then again, the Micro Four Thirds format is built on thinking outside the box, so the corporation may pull something out of left field.

 One longstanding criticism of Micro Four Thirds cameras has concerned high-ISO performance, and many have seen them as unable to compete with full-frame systems.
 Panasonic managed to sidestep these criticisms on the GH5S by not only using a sensor with larger photosites than the ones inside other Lumix models, but also by incorporating a Dual Native ISO option.